Cauliflower Tikka Masala

 Instructions

-• In the meantime, heat vegetable oil in a large pot over medium heat.
+• While the rice cooks, heat vegetable oil in a large pot over medium heat.
 Add diced onion and garlic, season with a pinch of salt, and sauté until onions are slightly softened, about 2 to 3 minutes.

 • Combine the kashmiri red chili powder, powdered ginger, garam masala, cumin, paprika, turmeric, and ground coriander in a small bowl.
 Sprinkle over the cooked onions and garlic, then stir to combine.